 B. Payout for Sick Leave.

-Upon retirement, disability retirement or death of an employee or officer, and subject to the provisions of any applicable agreement between the employing agency and the Public Employee's Retirement system, unused accumulated sick leave shall be paid for at the rate of fifty percent (50%) of the current salary value thereof for each such person who has had five full years of service in a payroll status, provided, however, that the total payment shall not exceed a sum equal to 960 hours of full pay.
-Payment resulting from death shall be made to the persons entitled to otherwise, in accordance with the Probate Code.
+Upon retirement, disability retirement or death of an employee or officer, and subject to the provisions of any applicable agreement between the employing agency and the Public Employee's Retirement system, unused accumulated sick leave shall be paid at the following rates up to the amounts set forth in the cap: